Mana-Zucca: Biography

 As Mana-Zucca approached her early teens, she sailed to Europe with her elder sister Beatrice, better known as Bess.
 They settled in Berlin, Germany, and she soon became part of that city's busy and exciting cultural milieu.
 Mana-Zucca's debut in Berlin, at the Bechstein Saal, was highly acclaimed and opened doors for other engagements throughout Europe.
 Given the opportunity to play with famous Spanish violinist Juan Manén, she performed with him in several successful concerts before signing a contract to play sixty concerts with him over a three-year period; they appeared together throughout Germany and Russia.

 While in Berlin, Mana-Zucca studied the works of Brahms with the eminent pedagogue Josef Weiss, and later she was accepted for study in the master classes of the great Ferruccio Busoni, which she attended for eight months.
 She received private instruction from Leopold Godowsky and also attended master classes that he conducted for selected students.
 In addition, while in Berlin she studied voice with a Fraülein van Gelder, and later, in London, she studied with Raimond von zur Mühlen, a famous singer of lieder and a much-sought-after voice teacher.
+Her lively descriptions of Teresa Carreño, Ferruccio Busoni, Leopold Godowsky, and the composition teacher Max Vogrich were published in American music magazines.

 Mana-Zucca and her sister stayed in London for several years after leaving Berlin.
 In England and later in the United States, she was accepted as a singer in several musical comedies, including The Count of Luxembourg, The Rose Maid and The Geisha.

 A new phase in Mana-Zucca's life began when she accepted the marriage proposal of Irwin M. Cassel, a gentleman she had known since her youth.
-The couple eloped on 21 September 1921.
+The couple eloped on September 21, 1921.
 Cassel promised his new wife that they would spend seven months of each year in New York City and the remaining five months in Miami, Florida, where he made his home.
-Cassel supported Mana-Zucca's musical career and even wrote the lyrics to the then-famous song "I Love Life" (1923), which was performed by celebrated singers such as John Charles Thomas and Lawrence Tibbett.
+Cassel supported her musical career and even wrote the lyrics to the then-famous song "I Love Life" (1923), which was performed by celebrated singers such as John Charles Thomas and Lawrence Tibbett.
 Ultimately, and especially after the birth of her only child, a son named Marwin (a portmanteau of Mana and Irwin) in 1925, Miami became her permanent residence.
-She spent many happy hours there composing and presenting musicales in her home, "Mazica Hall."
+She spent many happy hours there composing and presenting musicales in her home, "Mazica Hall".
 She was the teacher of pianist and pioneer Ruth W. Greenfield.
-She died in Miami.